FILM NIGHTS IN FRAMPTON MANSELL VILLAGE HALL

-Film nights are held on the third Tuesday in the month, from September through April.
+Film Nights are held in Frampton Mansell Village Hall on the 3rd Tuesday of each month from September through to April.

-We would love to hear from you, so please feel free to contact any of the current Councillors or the Parish Clerk if you would like to have a chat about the role.
+If you would like to put yourself forward, please feel free to contact any of the current Councillors or the Parish Clerk to have a chat about the role.

 HOW TO PREPARE FOR EMERGENCIES

 Across the District communities are always looking to improve their resilience in the event of an emergency, and a booklet has been produced by the Gloucestershire Local Resilience Forum to make the task easier.